-Many businesses use Excel to track, collate, and process data, and it’s easy to understand why.
+Many businesses use Excel spreadsheets to track, collate, and process data, and it’s easy to understand why.
 Excel is ubiquitous and is easy to use.
 Excel’s strengths, however, can also become serious risks.
 Last October, Public Health England lost 16,000 COVID-19 test results because of limits on the number of rows Excel can handle:

 - Errors in manipulating cells in an Excel spreadsheet